Today in History Daily Facts The Fact Generator Fact Images 2026 Events Big Questions World Records Listicles 1000 Facts

 Fushigidane (フシギダネ) is the Japanese alternative for Bulbasaur and means strange seed, whereas in English it is just a combination of Bulb and Dinosaur.

-Bulbasaur, as many of us know, is a grass type Pokémon, but they are also classed as a Poison type Pokémon.
+Bulbasaur, as many of us know, is a grass-type Pokémon, but it is also classified as a poison-type Pokémon.

 Bulbasaur evolves into Ivysaur from Level 16, and then into Venasaur from level 32.

-In Pokémon Go, a Bulbasaur is one of the 3 initial choices but if you walk away from him and the others 4 times in a row, a Pikachu will appear allowing you to catch it.
+In Pokémon Go, a Bulbasaur is one of the 3 initial choices, but if you walk away from it and the others 4 times in a row, a Pikachu will appear, allowing you to catch it.

 Due to Bulbasaur’s small bud on its back, it is capable of standing on its rear legs until it evolves into Ivysaur, when the bud becomes much bigger.

-In the anime series, Bulbasaur is voiced by 2 separate actresses to date.
-From series 9 to present it is voiced by Michele Knotz, and for series 1 to 8, it was done by Tara Sands who has also voiced a character in Yu-Gi-Oh!
+In the anime series, Bulbasaur has been voiced by 2 actresses to date.
+From series 9 to the present, it is voiced by Michele Knotz, and for series 1 to 8, it was done by Tara Sands, who has also voiced a character in Yu-Gi-Oh!

-If the friendship between player and Pikachu is strong enough is Pokémon Yellow, the player will receive a Bulbasaur from a character in Cerulean City.
+If the friendship between the player and Pikachu is strong enough in Pokémon Yellow, the player will receive a Bulbasaur from a character in Cerulean City.

 The height of Bulbasaur is 2 ft.
 4 inches (0.71 meters) and weighs in at 15.2 lb (6.9 kg).